bwp91/homebridge-deebot/README.md

 * A motion sensor to alert you if your device needs attention
 * A battery service to alert you if your device's battery is low

+This package:
+* Does not require the canvas library unlike [homebridge-deebotEcovacs](https://github.com/nicoduj/homebridge-deebotEcovacs)
+* Has only been tested with the N79 device (the device that I own)

 Credit to [@nicoduj](https://github.com/nicoduj) for [homebridge-deebotEcovacs](https://github.com/nicoduj/homebridge-deebotEcovacs).